-We are pleased to present An Opera for Animals at the Rockbund Art Museum (RAM).
-Taking over all five floors of this historical building in the heart of Shanghai, the Opera will join a series of groundbreaking exhibitions that RAM has been staging since its inception in 2010.
-Together with their critical educational programme, these have shaped RAM into one of the most respected contemporary art museums in East Asia.
+We are pleased to presentat the .
+Taking over all five floors of this historical building in the heart of , the will join a series of groundbreaking exhibitions that has been staging since its inception in 2010.
+Together with their critical educational programme, these have shaped into one of the most respected contemporary art museums in East Asia.

 The scale of ambition needed to imagine the absolute art form that opera was, aiming to organise every aspect and implication of the viewer’s experience, is intimately connected to that moment of absolute hubris when Europe imagined that it could dominate and reorganise the entire world.
 But European opera was not only a form of bourgeois entertainment, even one that was celebrating the glory of imperial conquest.
 These total spectacles, held in some of the grandest buildings erected in this time period—in the symbolic urban position previously occupied by cathedrals—with society neatly organised by class facing the elaborate scene on the stage, were in many ways quasi-religious experiences, where European glory was not just a subject of the performance but a collectively lived ecstatic apotheosis.